firestarter-io/node-algorithm/docs/algorithm/data/types.md

 - **Scalar**: A singular numerical value.
 For example, elevation is numerical value in meters

 - **Vector**: A value with magnitude and direction.
-For example, wind has both speed and direction, or topography has both slope (magnitued) and aspet (direction)
+For example, wind has both speed and direction, or topography has both slope (magnitude) and aspect (direction).
+Often times, vector data types will need to be separated into two separate data sets so that magnitude and direction can be accessed individually for a certain $x y$ coordinate.